ziwenkk/ziwen.github.io/content/project/reading/index.md

     </a>
     <details style="margin-top: 0.5em;">
     <summary>👉 Show comment</summary>
-      The structural poverty caused by capitalist society makes individuals feel powerless and insignificant in the waves of social change.<br>
+      The structural poverty makes individuals feel powerless and insignificant in the waves of social change.<br>
       Score: 🍔🍔🍔
     </details>
     </figcaption>